-In addition to performing solo, Lindsay often plays with Irish musicians; she's happy to coordinate 1-2 to join her and give your event the feeling of a fun Irish session.
-She has her own sound equipment (amplifiers, PA system) and can handle events of up to 200 people.
+In addition to performing solo, Lindsay plays in a duo with mandolinist Jordan Santiago, as well as with members of her traditional Irish band The Ivy Leaf.
+She has her own sound equipment (amplifiers, PA system) and can handle events of up to 200 people for wedding ceremonies, or 150 for receptions and loud events.
 She can also rent out additional sound gear for officiants, speakers, or for use during receptions.

 Lindsay plays all over the Boston area as well as Cape Cod, Western Mass, Rhode Island, Connecticut, and southern New Hampshire, Maine, and Vermont.